Head: Selmer Bringsjord

 The Department of Cognitive Science provides a variety of minor programs within its curricula.

 Qualified students, in consultation with an academic adviser, may design a five-year program to complete requirements for the Bachelor of Science in Psychology or Philosophy and the Master of Science in Cognitive Science.
 An additional 30 credit hours are required beyond the B.S. degree.
 Students must apply to the program prior to or early in the first semester of their junior year.
-This is a research-oriented Cognitive Science program that allows students to focus on one of the department’s research areas.
-Prior to applying, it is expected that students will have taken introductory courses in cognitive psychology, philosophy of mind, and cognitive science, as well as been involved in one of the several research labs sponsored by department faculty.
+This is a research-oriented, Cognitive Science program that will emphasize one of the four areas (Human and Machine Reasoning, Computational Cognitive Modeling, Cognitive Engineering, or Perception and Action) that constitutes our approach to integrated cognitive systems.
+Prior to applying, we expect that students will have taken introductory courses in cognitive psychology, philosophy of mind, and cognitive science, as well as being involved in one of the several research laboratories sponsored by department faculty.

 Undergraduate courses in Philosophy or Psychology are described under the department codes PHIL and PSYC.
 Graduate courses in Cognitive Science are described in the Course Descriptions section under COGS.

 Baron, R.A.—Ph.D.
 (University of Iowa); industrial/organizational psychology, social psychology.